 The title page should include:

-- It is important to clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication. contact details of corresponding author should be stated: Email address (preferably academic email address), full postal address, and phone number (including Country Code+ Area Code+ Phone Number) for emergency calls.
+•It is important to clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
+Contact details of corresponding author should be stated: Email address (preferably academic email address), full postal address, and phone number for emergency calls.
 Contact details must be kept up to date by the corresponding author.

 2- Abstract and Keywords page

 All manuscript must contain an abstract.
 The abstract may not contain more than 250 words for original or review articles.
-It should be formatted as the Background, Methods, Results, and Conclusion sections.
+It should be formatted as the Background, Materials and Methods, Results, and Conclusions sections.
 Abstract should explain the purposes or motivation for the study, the main results/observations and conclusions.
 It should not include any references or abbreviations.

-4-8 keywords by using MeSH list must be included.
+Keywords: 4-8 keywords separated by semicolons and using MeSH list must be included.
 The keywords will be published with the paper and used for indexing purpose.

 3- Main text